Prospects of charge signal analyses in liquid xenon TPCs with proportional scintillation in the liquid phase: Proportional scintillation in liquid xenon

-Based on the above discussed model~\cite{Aprile_SinglePhase_2014} we calculate scintillation yield and average charge multiplication factor $f_Q$ for a range of anode wire diameters $d$ and applied voltages, as shown in Figure~\ref{fig:SY_d-V-plane}.
+Based on the above discussed model~\cite{Aprile_SinglePhase_2014} we calculate scintillation yield and average charge multiplication factor $f_Q$ for $a= \SI{5}{mm}$ and a range of anode wire diameters $d$ and applied voltages, as shown in Figure~\ref{fig:SY_d-V-plane}.
 The crossing point of the contours indicate the minimal voltage and wire diameter required to obtain the corresponding $SY$ with limited charge multiplication to $f_Q$.
 Avoiding charge multiplication completely limits the obtainable $SY$ to 50 photons per electron for $d=\SI{35}{\micro m}$ wires ($V_A = \SI{8.4}{kV}$) or 100$\,\gamma\,/\,e^-$ for \SI{70}{\micro m} wires ($V_A = \SI{14.8}{kV}$).
 Constraining to an average of two ionisation processes ($f_Q = 3$), where resolution degradation remains limited, as suggested by the data in~\cite{Aprile_SinglePhase_2014}, $SY=100\,\gamma\,/\,e^-$ could be realised with anode wires as thin as \SI{10}{\micro m} ($V_A = \SI{5.0}{kV}$).
 The lowest voltage configuration to achieve $SY=200\,\gamma\,/\,e^-$ with $f_Q \leq 3$ is \SI{14.3}{kV} on \SI{50}{\micro m} diameter wires. $SY > 1000\,\gamma\,/\,e^-$ requires the formation of an electron avalanche and $f_Q > 10$.
+A reduced inter-electrode distance $a$, introduced by sagging of the gate and screen, increases $E(r_0)$ and accordingly the $SY$ and $f_Q$.
+For a \SI{50}{\micro m} wire operated with $V_A = \SI{12.5}{kV}$ ($SY = 100$), a distance reduction by 10\% (20\%) increases the $SY$ by 13\% (28\%).
+This $SY$ increase shows a mild dependence of $\pm 1\%$ ($\pm 2\%$) on the wire diameter.
+Increasing $a$ limits the relative effect of a given absolute electrode deformation, but requires higher voltage to obtain the same surface fields on all electrodes.